-ELECTRIC GENERATION EFFICIENCY - Average coal-fired power plant heat rate of 10,300 Btu/kwh is assumed.
-Transmission and distribution losses total 9%.
-High heating value (HHV) of 12,000 Btu/lbm for coal is assumed.
+Electric Energy: An average plant heat rate of 10,300 Btu/kwh is used to convert on-site consumption to resource energy (coal) consumption by a generating station.
+Transmission and distribution losses of 9% are assumed.
+High heating value (HHV) of 12,000 Btu/lb for coal is also assumed.